 This approach begins to allow that person the ability to see themselves in the same group as us: people who want our money back from the government, and people who don’t want the government cheating us out of what’s ours.
 And in this way they are more likely to agree that it is morally wrong for Republican representatives to try to take it away from us, because now us = them.

-Of course we know that we aren’t likely to win over every Republican in this country, particularly because we recognize the reality of the Boomerang Effect.
+Of course we know that we aren’t likely to win over every Republican in this country, particularly because we recognize the reality of the Backfire Effect.
 But there are plenty of people — especially those in the middle — who are able to be convinced … if we tell our story using the right moral frames.

 Now Read Your Brain On Politics »